Project Production : Group of 3 (2024)

 Challenges, Reflections and Key Takeaways

 This project reinforced the importance of designing with empathy.
 It wasn’t just about aesthetics but about creating meaningful interactions that could genuinely help people.
 Working in a team also helped me sharpen my collaborative skills, from aligning visions to incorporating feedback.
-Seeing the final campaign and digital assets come together was incredibly fulfilling, proving that design has the power to bridge gaps and create impact.
+Seeing the final campaign and digital assets come together was incredibly fulfilling, proving that design has the power to bridge gaps and create an impact.